How & When to Enroll

 Change in your or your spouse’s employment status (loss of job, unpaid leave of absence, reduction in time worked)

-See the full list of life events and a Life Events/Benefits Matrix for more detailed information.
+See the full list of life events for more detailed information, including checklists.
 If you’re not sure if your situation is a qualifying event or what paperwork is needed, contact our office.

-If you experience a qualifying event, you have 30 days of the event to complete a benefit change request and other relevant vendor enrollment forms, and to provide documentation to our office.
+If you experience a qualifying event, you have 30 days to complete a benefit change request and other relevant vendor enrollment forms, and to provide documentation to our office.
 Examples of documentation include marriage license, divorce decree, or letter from your spouse’s employer verifying that benefits will end on a specific date.
+Coverage takes effect the first of the following month, except newborns added within the first month are covered retroactively to birth.

 Open Enrollment: as announced

-All employees who are eligible for benefits will have the opportunity to enroll in or make changes to their flex plans during the annual open enrollment held at the end of each year, usually mid-November to mid-December.
+All employees who are eligible for benefits will have the opportunity to enroll in or make changes to their flex plans during the annual open enrollment held in the fall.
 This applies to flexible spending accounts and pre-tax premium conversion.

-We do not not always have annual open enrollment for our self-insured medical and dental plans.
+Annual open enrollment for our self-insured medical and dental plans is not guaranteed.
 The University of Arkansas System Office determines when an open enrollment is held for those plans.
 Eligible employees will be notified in advance of any upcoming open enrollment periods.

-The vendors of our fully insured plans, such as vision, life and critical illness insurance, determine when open enrollment will be offered for those plans.
+The vendors of our fully insured plans — vision, life, disability, and critical illness insurance – determine when open enrollment will be offered for those plans.
+Generally open enrollment is held in the fall, but that is not guaranteed.

 How to enroll